 You can even have your authors include links to their RSS feeds in their bios or email signature.

 Although WordPress provides RSS feeds by default and offers a way to display them, plugins can offer much more flexibility.
-Let’s take a look at three solid options.
+Let’s take a look at four solid options.

 Feedzy is one of the best WordPress RSS feed plugins around.
 It enables you to import and display an unlimited number of feeds on your site.
 You can use it to automate blogging by publishing curated content from around the web.